New Latex Mattress Smell

 The safest way to reduce the aroma of a natural latex mattress is to simply allow it the time to breathe.
 The natural process of airing out a new mattress will naturally and safely reduce any smell associated with your bed, without the use of harmful chemicals or artificial fragrances.

-You can speed up the time a mattress takes to air out by unzipping the mattress cover and opening the windows when you are not during the day when you are not using the bed.
+You can speed up the time a mattress takes to air out by removing sheets or duvets from the mattress and opening the windows when you are not during the day when you are not using the bed.

 However, make sure that no sunlight reaches the exposed latex foam.
 While natural latex is highly durable and frequently last over fifteen years with proper care, prolonged exposure to sunlight will deteriorate the mattress.